batfish/pybatfish/docs/source/getting_started.rst

 Installing Batfish
 ------------------

 Getting started with Batfish is easy.
-Just pull and run the latest ``allinone`` Docker container.
+Just pull and run the latest ``allinone`` Docker container:

 .. code-block :: bash